#1 Ranked Children’s Hospital by U.S. News & World Report

-Depending on the location of your visit, you and your child may participate in our heart healthy new patient class.
-If you do not partake in the class we will review this information with you individually at your visit.
+We will review information about heart health, including diet and exercise, with you individually at your visit.
+If circumstances allow, we may also offer you a class on healthy lifestyle behaviors.
 You will see two providers individually, the physician or nurse practitioner and the dietitian.
 The physician or nurse practitioner provides a full physical evaluation, reviews all preordered laboratories and offers medical analysis.
-The dietitian provides a full nutrition assessment, reviews your food record and typical diet and recommends heart healthy treatment goals.
+The dietitian reviews your food record and typical diet and recommends, provides a full nutrition assessment heart healthy treatment goals.
 Further testing may be recommended at the time of your visit.

 After a thorough health evaluation, the clinic medical staff will develop a comprehensive plan for your child based on the causes underlying his or her abnormal cholesterol or blood pressure.
 For some, the plan includes a weight-loss component that incorporates heart healthy eating and exercise.
 In many children, when weight comes down, so does bad cholesterol and blood pressure.
 In addition to diet and exercise planning, the clinic offers long-term follow-up and routine monitoring of cholesterol levels, triglycerides, blood pressure and other important health indicators.

 Successful treatment usually involves a lifetime commitment to healthy eating habits and exercise.
 In some cases, cholesterol-lowering medications or other medications for secondary illnesses may be incorporated.

 The best approach is to make family-wide changes in eating and exercise.
 This makes change easier for your child; and often, multiple members of the family can benefit from making healthy changes, too.
 Utilizing different eating and activity plans for each family member can leave some children feeling singled out or isolated, making already difficult lifestyle changes even more so.